sylphlab/atoma/memory-bank/progress.md

 # Progress

-**Current Status**: Encountered JavaScript heap out of memory error during unit tests after implementing several new features and modifying `store.on` behavior.
-Debugging is required.
+**Current Status**: Unit tests are passing after fixing the heap overflow issue.
+The focus is now on implementing refined error propagation.
+Added `.gitignore`.
 **What Works (Potentially Unstable)**:
 - Project setup with tsup and Vitest.
 - Core file structure and types (including `AtomFamilyTemplate`, `WritableComputedAtomDefinition`, `AtomState`).